 Examples of reflections:

-- That sounds like a lot was going on at once
+- That sounds like a lot is going on at the same time.

-- I can imagine that was a lot
+- I can imagine that is a lot.

 - It is logical that this causes stress